Musical Discourses on the National Idea in the 19th and 20th Centuries:

 |

-Session of the Study Group Music and Cultural Studies chair: Katalin Kim
+Session of the Study Group Music and Cultural Studies: Reframing narratives of national histories of music in Southeast Europe chair: Katalin Kim

 Leon Stefanija, University of Ljubljana Mapping nationalisms since the long 19th century in Slovenian musicological thought

-Individual contributions to nationalism definition chair: Lili Békéssy
+Individual contributions to nationalism definition chair: Lili Veronika Békéssy

-Yusuke NAKAHARA, ELTE Research Centre for the Humanities, Budapest; University of Osaka Pursuing the ideal of a ‘national composer’: The case of Bartók’s and Liszt’s reception in Japan
+Yusuke Nakahara, Institute for Musicology ELTE RCH, Budapest; University of Osaka Pursuing the ideal of a ‘national composer’: The case of Bartók’s and Liszt’s reception in Japan

-Beáta Simény, ELTE Research Centre for the Humanities, Budapest Sámuel Brassai’s Music Criticism in Pest (1853): Nation-Building and Cultural Education
+Beáta Simény, Institute for Musicology ELTE RCH, Budapest Sámuel Brassai’s Music Criticism in Pest (1853): Nation-Building and Cultural Education

-Emese Sófalvi, Babeș-Bolyai University Delayed Hungarisms. Ödön Farkas and the scene of Transylvanian music at the end of the 19th century
+Emese Sófalvi, Babeș-Bolyai University, Cluj-Napoca Delayed Hungarisms. Ödön Farkas and the scene of Transylvanian music at the end of the 19th century

 |